mrsperry/fishing-enterprises/README.md

 After you have earned enough money, you receive the option to diversify your business and turn it into an enterprise.
 This section of the game is currently a work in progress.

 ## Contributing
-I allow and appreciate issues however I'm currently not accepting any pull requests as I'm frequently changing files and may already have fixed the issue.
+I allow and appreciate issues, however I'm currently not accepting any pull requests as I'm frequently changing files and may already have fixed the issue.
 Eventually I may accept pull requests and add a license but that is not certain.

 ## Support Me
 I regularly post [screenshots on Twitter](https://twitter.com/FishEnterprises).